jdegand/ionic-cat-wiki/README.md

 - Ionic adds generated pages directly to the `app.routes.ts`.
 - I used the Ionic CLI to initialize the project.
 Its Angular version is pretty outdated at only `17.0.2`.
 - The breed requests work without an API key.
 To get images and some additional info, you need an API key.
+- `ngOnInit` will only fire each time the page is freshly created, but not when navigated back to the page. `ngOnDestroy` will only fire when a page "popped".
+- `ionViewWillEnter` would be useful for the API requests if the response data was likely to change frequently.
+I don't think that applies here.

 ## Useful Resources